richmahn/en_tn/luk/front/intro.md

 * "For he was required to release one prisoner during the feast" (23:17)

 Translators are advised not to translate this passage.
-However, if older Bible versions exist in their region that have this passage, it is not wrong to translate it.
+However, if older Bible versions exist in their region that have this passage, the translator can include it.
 If it is translated, it should be put inside square brackets ([]) to indicate that it is probably not original to Luke's Gospel.
 (See: [[rc://en/ta/man/translate/translate-textvariants]])